neuefische/wd-flipped-classroom-curriculum/sessions/react-state-2/README.md

 }
 ```

-- [ ] Demonstrate the App behaves as before our changes
+- Demonstrate the app behaves like before our changes.
-- [ ] Ensure the `SearchResults` component also receives the `searchTerm` as a prop to display results accordingly
+- Ensure the `SearchResults` component also receives the `searchTerm` as a prop to display results accordingly:

 ```js
 // App.js
 <SearchResults searchTerm={searchTerm} />
 ```

-- [ ] Demonstrate the App now displays the search term and according results by submitting a value like `"react"` or `"prop"`
+- Demonstrate the app now displays the search term and according results by submitting a value like `"react"` or `"prop"`.

 ### Controlled Input Component

-- [ ] Transition to explaining controlled components as an alternative for handling form inputs when real-time interaction or validation is needed
+- Transition to explaining controlled components as an alternative for handling form inputs when real-time interaction or validation is needed.
-- [ ] Make the input component controlled:
+- Make the input component controlled:
-  - [ ] Set the input's `value` property to a state variable to tell React that it should be a `controlled input`
+  - Set the input's `value` property to a state variable to tell React that it should be a `controlled input`.
-  - [ ] Explain in simple terms: A `controlled input` means that React is managing its value
+  - Explain in simple terms: A `controlled input` means that React is managing its value.
-  - [ ] Explain that we need to handle the input's `onChange` event to read the new value and store it in the state variable
+  - Explain that we need to handle the input's `onChange` event to read the new value and store it in the state variable.
-  - [ ] Use the `searchTerm` state and the `onSearch` function to accomplish this
+  - Use the `searchTerm` state and the `onSearch` function to accomplish this:

 ```js
 // SearchForm.js